Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 #### **Breaking Down Normal-Order Expansion**

-Let’s go through the expansion step by step using `gcd(a, b)`.
+Let's go through the expansion step by step using `gcd(a, b)`.
 Each step **substitutes** the remainder operation instead of evaluating it, causing a deep nesting effect.

 ```
 Step 1: First Expansion